code-423n4/2023-08-verwa-findings/data/0x4non-Q.md

 These loops have code that writes state variables, which is the operation that consumes the most gas.
 Both loops are executed with every interaction of the contract.
 Recommendation update GaugeController logic and VotingEscrow to work with a large number of periods.

+## L-03 No incentive to vote early in [`GaugeController`](https://github.com/code-423n4/2023-08-verwa/blob/a693b4db05b9e202816346a6f9cada94f28a2698/src/GaugeController.sol#L211)
+GaugeController voting offers no incentive to vote early, so late-voting users have a benefit over early voters.
+Sinces all the votes are public, users who vote earlier are penalized because their votes are known by the other participants.
+An attacker can learn exactly how many tokens are necessary to change the outcome of the voting just before it ends.
+Consider:
+- Using a decreasing weight to create an early voting advantage
+- Using a blind vote Long term, properly document and test the voting process and closely follow the community’s progress regarding on-chain voting.

 # NonCritical